 - Poorly Coded Theme

-- Theme directory may be missing or renamed
+- The theme directory may be missing or renamed

-- Due to some plugin that may not be working properly
+- Due to some plugins that may not be working properly

-Possible Solution To Fix White Screen of Death Error In WordPress
+Possible Solution To Fix WordPress white screen of death

 By Enhancing Memory Limit